BertVanRaemdonck/LDR-Importer-Custom-Version/README.md

 * Fixed the gap feature to produce uniform gaps
 * More realistic Pearl Metal materials
 * Bevels on bricks (This requires an extra script compared to the original: see note below)
-* Optional LEGO logo on the studs (this requires the "logo3.dat" file in your LDraw parts library)
+* Optional LEGO logo on the studs (this requires the "logo3.dat" file in your LDraw parts library.
+You can find it in this repository)

 # Important Note #